emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 Putting it all together...

 Some Expressions, when evaluated, yield in-memory Derivations.
-These in-memory Derivations can be "Instantiated" to become store Derivations.
-These store Derivations can be "Realized" as Outputs in the Nix Store.
+These in-memory Derivations can be Instantiated to become store Derivations.
+These store Derivations can be Realized as Outputs in the Nix Store.

 ```
 Expression ->